mtchd/scala-talk/llamas.md

 ---

-> Define copying and equality
+> Define copying and equality in Java

 Extend the `clonable` interface: